snu-causality-lab/deduce-dep/README.md

 # Causal Discovery with Deductive Reasoning: One Less Problem

-This python package is for the paper titled Causal Discovery with Deductive Reasoning: One Less Problem submission submitted to UAI 2024 (under review.)
+This python package is for the paper titled Causal Discovery with Deductive Reasoning: One Less Problem (UAI 2024).

-Upon the requests by reviewers, we modified many parts of our codebase implementing additional functionalities during the short discussion period.
+Since submission, we modified many parts of our codebase implementing additional functionalities.
 Regardless, we organized python3 files into folders such as `scripts`, `experiments`, and `algos` (algorithms) where `scripts` folder is separated from module `cddd` in source folder `src`.
 Due to some code changes, we do not exactly reproduce the results